 Let's give you some stats.
-The 1.6 BlueHDi variant many buyers will still choose returns 80.7mpg on the combined cycle and emits a mere 92g/km in base 100bhp form.
-In the 120bhp version, these stats actually improve - to 88.3mpg and 82g/km.
+The 1.6 BlueHDi variant many buyers will still choose returns around 80mpg on the combined cycle and emits not much more than 90g/km in base 100bhp form.
+In the 120bhp version, these stats actually improve - to over 85mpg and around 85g/km.
 Don't automatically opt for a diesel though, until you check out the PureTech petrol options which could make more sense for lower mileage owners.
 All of this is helped by this car's relatively light weight.
-The 1.6 diesel for example, tips the scales at 1,160kg, which to save you looking is about ten per cent less than the equivalent Volkswagen Golf.
+The 1.6 diesel for example, tips the scales at about ten per cent less than the equivalent Volkswagen Golf Estate.

 New Peugeot 308 With Motability - Summary

 The Peugeot 308 SW is that rarest of things; a compact estate with genuine style.
 All too often cars in this class are horribly compromised, offer little in the way of genuine practicality over their hatchback siblings and look gawky and ill-proportioned.
 The 308 SW is sleek and stylish and in this improved guise, there's a reassuring aura of quality both inside and out.